Skip to navigation

 The tranquillity of Mardugal Billabong

-I spent Saturday at Gunlom (Waterfall Creek), a beautiful rock pool full of fish and cold, clear water, the perfect antidote to the long drive over the bastard corrugation, and there I camped and planned my visit.
-The park looked so good from all the literature: it's strange how initial enthusiasm can give way to apathy and a general feeling of having been led down the garden path by all the glowing Lonely Planet entries.
+I spent my first day in Kakadu at Gunlom (also known as Waterfall Creek), a beautiful crocodile-free rock pool full of fish and cold, clear water; it was the perfect antidote to the long drive over the endless corrugation, so I set up camp there and planned my visit.
+The park looked so good from all the literature I'd been given and I was really enthusiastic, particularly after reading the glowing entries in my Lonely Planet guide.
 Little was I to know that Gunlom would be one of the most beautiful spots on the entire trip.

 Yellow Water